saipraneeth-987/Library-Book-Recommendation-System/books/README.md

 	* [ ] Get recommender name from email address via Gmail API.

 * Stage 3: Submitted for Approval from Dean Academics (Stage = Approval pending)
     - The invoice prepared in Stage 2 is emailed to Dean Academics who will approve or not approve.
+This stage prepares the relevant data.
     - Desirable information to be maintained and displayed in this stage are
         * ISBN (non editable, same as Modified ISBN from stage 2)
         * Title (non editable, from stage 2)